- Browse Categories

 - Cards &

 Cards & Invitations

 From cocktail parties to cookie exchanges, a holiday get together is the perfect way to celebrate your family and friends during everyone’s favorite time of the year!
 Whether you’re going for a formal or casual environment, your invitation will inform your guests of your party’s tone in a direct but festive manner.
 If all vital information is included, your guests will be prepared and excited to attend your holiday gathering!
-Check out the following tips to ensure your guests know what to expect at your party and that your invites look and feel as sophisticated or as relaxed as your party intends to be.
+Check out the following tips to ensure your guests know what to expect at your party and that your invites envoke the vibe of your party.

 Once you’ve decided on the look of your invite (colorful and fun or elegant and posh), make sure to use the appropriate language to reiterate the tone of your party.
 The more information you give, the more comfortable your guests will feel about attending.
 Your name and location should be front and center, and be sure to include the reason for the celebration.
 Then, add any details that will help your guests know what to expect – potluck or prepared dinner, where to park, gift exchange, etc. Here are some examples of invitation layouts to achieve the ideal invite for your unique holiday gathering!

 - An honorific such as Mr., Mrs., Dr., etc.